Diamond DA42 Twin Star: Origins

 During April 2004, the DA42 Twin Star received certification from the European Aviation Safety Agency (EASA) under the latter's newly-introduced Part procedures.
-In July 2005, the aircraft was awarded certification from the Federal Aviation Agency (FAA) in the US.
+In July 2005, the aircraft was awarded certification from the Federal Aviation Administration (FAA) in the US.
 It has been certified to fly under both visual flight rules (VFR) and instrument flight rules (IFR), allowing it to be operated under a wide range of conditions.
 At the time of its introduction to service, aerospace publication Flight International observed that "The DA42 has no natural competitors in its class and sets a benchmark for European general aviation".

-During 2004, the DA42 Twin Star became the first diesel-powered fixed-wing aircraft to perform a non-stop crossing of the North Atlantic, taking 12.5 hours while operating with an average fuel consumption of 21.73 litre per hour (10.86 litre per hour per engine).
+During August 2004, the DA42 Twin Star piloted by Gérard Guillaumaud became the first diesel-powered fixed-wing aircraft to perform a non-stop crossing of the North Atlantic, taking 12.5 hours while operating with an average fuel consumption of 21.73 litre per hour (10.86 litre per hour per engine).
 In June 2010, a DA42 powered by Austro AE300 engines became the first aircraft to be publicly flown on algae-derived jet fuel.

 Further development

-As a consequence of the insolvency of engine manufacturer Thielert and decisions of the insolvency administrator, including cancelling warranty support and the prorating of time-between-overhaul for the Thielert engines that power the DA42, in July 2008, Diamond announced that production of the DA42 has been suspended.
+As a consequence of the insolvency of engine manufacturer Thielert and decisions of the insolvency administrator, including cancelling warranty support and the prorating of time-between-overhaul for the Thielert engines that power the DA42, in July 2008, Diamond announced that production of the DA42 had been suspended.
 At the time production was suspended the DA42 was reported to hold around 80% of the piston twin market.

 In March 2009, Diamond achieved EASA certification for the Austro Engine AE 300, which enabled the DA42 to resume production.
 Equipped with the Austro engine, these aircraft were designated and marketed as the DA42 NG.
 In April 2009, the first Austro-powered DA42 NG was delivered to a customer in Sweden.
 On 9 April 2010, the DA42 NG received FAA certification, clearing the way for sales to resume to North American customers.

 By March 2012, the DA42 had become the major income driver at Diamond Aircraft.
 Company CEO Christian Dries indicated that the market focus of the company had been changed by the Great Recession of 2008–2010 which had led the company to transition to derive two-thirds of its revenue from military and government contracts, primarily for manned and unmanned surveillance aircraft, the latter in the form of the Aeronautics Defense Dominator.

 Also in March 2012, Diamond aircraft announced they were developing a fly-by-wire version of the DA42, which had the stated aim of reducing the accident rate in light aircraft.
 The system is expected to include flight envelope protection, turbulence righting, autoland capabilities, and damage-tolerant by-pass capabilities, the latter of which would allow for effective flight while suffering from jammed or otherwise non-functional flight surfaces.
 The autonomous DA42 was flown and landed without ground support in 2015.

 In July 2018, the Rossiyskaya Gazeta announced a UAV version, DA-42B, armed with the 9M120 Ataka antitank missile.